thruthesky/sociallyfire/README.md

 - To test if the testing is working, run `npm run test:test`.

 - To test if firebase connection is working, run `npm run test:firebase-connection`.

+# Lint

+- See `functions/eslintrc.js` for details.

+# Deploy

+- Run `npm run deploy` to deploy to Firebase.
+  - It will do `npm run lint:fix` first and if there is no error, it will deploy.